zfcampus/zf-oauth2/README.md

 Configuration
 -------------

-This module uses a MySQL database to manage the OAuth2 information (users, client, token, etc).
-In order to use this module you need to create a MySQL database using the file `data/db_oauth2.sql`.
+This module uses a PDO database to manage the OAuth2 information (users, client, token, etc).
+The database structure is stored in `data/db_oauth2.sql`.

 ```sql
 CREATE TABLE oauth_clients (